movementkitchen/website/src/pages/index.md

 ### Maybe you:

-- Feel that your body can't support you in doing the activities you love
+- Feel that your body can't support you when lifting heavy things
 - Have been stuggling with recurring back pain or hernias
 - Keep getting injured every time you lift your kid out of the bath
 - Have weakened abs that don't seem to respond to training